 Mankinds SDK

-Integrate responsible AI evaluation into your applications.
-The Mankinds SDK provides the tools to create systems, connect your data sources, generate test datasets, and run evaluations — programmable in JavaScript/TypeScript and Python.
+Integrate AI governance into your applications.
+The Mankinds SDK provides the tools to create systems, connect your data sources, generate test datasets, and run evaluations across 8 trust dimensions — programmable in JavaScript/TypeScript and Python.

 from mankinds_sdk import MankindsClient